Explainable Gated Bayesian Recurrent Neural Network for Non-Markov State Estimation: Explainable Gated Bayesian Recurrent Neural Network

 \subsection{Algorithm training}

-As depicted in Fig. \ref{framework}, in a supervised manner, the gated network within MGBRNN undergoes end-to-end training by extracting the underlying regularities governing state evolution and observation from ${\cal D}$.
-Despite the fact that the NN computes intermediate parameters instead of directly generating estimated states, we employ the loss function computed from the estimated states and their corresponding ground-truth in ${\cal D}$ to simultaneously train all the learnable parameters within MGBRNN.
-This training approach has been demonstrated to be viable in \cite{KalmanNet}.
+As depicted in Fig. \ref{framework}, in a supervised manner, the gated network within EGBRNN undergoes end-to-end training by extracting the underlying regularities governing state evolution and observation from ${\cal D}$.
+Despite the fact that the NN computes intermediate parameters instead of directly generating estimated states, we employ the loss function computed from the estimated states and their corresponding ground-truth in ${\cal D}$ to simultaneously train all the learnable parameters within EGBRNN.
+The specific training process is described as follows.

-In line with the commonly used minimum mean square error (MMSE) criterion in BF, we employ the mean square error (MSE) loss function with the addition of L2 regularization for training MGBRNN.
-Consider the offline data set described in Eq. (\ref{offline_data}), the MSE loss is described as
+In line with the commonly used minimum mean square error (MMSE) criterion in BF, we employ the mean square error (MSE) loss function with the addition of L2 regularization for training EGBRNN.
+Consider the offline data set described in Eq. (\ref{offline_data}), the loss function is described as

-where $\tau$ is a coefficient used to adjust the proportion of the regular term; $i \in \left\{ {1,2, \cdots ,I} \right\}$ represents the index of the training sample; and $\Phi$ is the learnable parameter set.
+where $\tau$ is a coefficient used to adjust the proportion of the regular term; $i \in \left\{ {1,2, \cdots ,I} \right\}$ represents the index of the training sample; and $\Phi$ is the learnable parameter set of all six network modules, i.e., $\Phi = \left\{ {{\Phi ^{c1}},{\Phi ^{c2}},{\Phi ^{f1}},{\Phi ^{f2}},{\Phi ^{h1}},{\Phi ^{h2}}} \right\}$.
+In Eq. (\ref{loss_i}), the MSE loss directly quantifies the fit of the model to the data, focusing on minimizing the discrepancy between estimation and ground-truth, while the L2 regularization term is added to prevent overfitting by penalizing large weights, thus enhancing the model's generalization capability.

 A variation of mini-batch stochastic gradient descent is utilized to optimize $\Phi$.
 Specifically, for each batch indexed by $n$, we select $J < I$ trajectories denoted as $i_{1}^{n}, i_{2}^{n}, \ldots, i_{J}^{n}$.
 The mini-batch loss is then computed as follows: